Ashtal7/Office-signin/README.md

-# 📝 Sign-In / Registration Page
+# 📝 Sign-up / Registration Page

 A clean and modern **Sign-In / Registration page** created using HTML and CSS.